 There’s one more difference between these comparable air cleaning devices.
 The HPA200 features 4 cleaning modes namely General Clean, Germ, Allergen, and Turbo.
 By contrast, the Honeywell 50250-S comes with three cleaning modes namely Low, Medium, and High.

-But my review won’t be complete if I don’t talk about the Honeywell 50250-S’control panel.
+Now, a thing about the Honeywell 50250-S’control panel.
 If you’re looking for a device you’ll command through touching or tapping, look beyond the Honeywell 50250-S. That’s because you’ll have to control the device manually.

-Honeywell HPA200 Review: Conclusion
+Honeywell HPA200 Review: Final Thoughts